Ellen Kuzwayo: Education and career

 Kuzwayo began her schooling at the school built by Makgothi on his farm in Thabapatchoa, about 12 miles from Tweespruit, Orange Free State.
 She attended Adams College, Amanzimtoti, and then undertook a teacher training course at Lovedale College in Fort Hare, graduating at the age of 22 and beginning a teaching career.
 She married Ernest Moloto when in her late twenties, and the couple had two sons, but the marriage was not a happy one, and after suffering abuse from her husband she fled to Johannesburg.
 She had a part as a shebeen queen, alongside Sidney Poitier in the 1951 film Cry, the Beloved Country.
-After her first marriage was dissolved she married Godfrey Kuzwayo in 1950.
+After her first marriage was dissolved, she married Godfrey Kuzwayo in 1950.
 She worked as a teacher in the Transvaal until 1952, giving up teaching on the introduction of the Bantu Education Act, 1953, which cut back opportunities for black education.
 She then trained as a social worker (1953–55).

 In the 1940s, she served as secretary of the ANC Youth League.

-After the 1976 Soweto uprising she was the only woman on the committee of 10 set up to organise civic affairs in Soweto, and her activities led to her detention for five months in 1977–78 under the Prevention of Terrorism Act.
+After the 1976 Soweto uprising, she was the only woman on the committee of 10 set up to organise civic affairs in Soweto, and her activities led to her detention for five months in 1977–78 under the Prevention of Terrorism Act.
 She would recount her arrest in her 1996 testimony to the Truth and Reconciliation Commission.
 Her other community activism included serving as the president of the Black Consumer Union of South Africa and the Maggie Magaba Trust.

 On the 1985 publication of her autobiography, Call Me Woman, in which she described being beaten by her husband, Kuzwayo became the first black writer to win South Africa's leading literary prize, the CNA Award.

 After Nelson Mandela was inaugurated as South African president in 1994, Kuzwayo became a member of the country's first multiracial Parliament, aged 79, and served for five years until June 1999, when she was South Africa's longest-serving parliamentarian.

 With director Betty Wolpert, Kuzwayo was involved in making the documentary films Awake from Mourning (1982) and Tsiamelo –– A Place of Goodness (1983), which drew on the story of the dispossession of her family's farmland.

 Kuzwayo died in Johannesburg, aged 91, of complications from diabetes, survived by her sons, Bobo and Justice Moloto, grandchildren and great-grandchildren.

 Awards and recognition

-In 1979 Ellen Kuzwayo was named Woman of the Year by the Johannesburg newspaper The Star, and was nominated again in 1984.
-In 1987 she was awarded an honorary doctorate of Laws from the University of the Witwatersrand, the first black woman to receive an honorary degree from the university.
+In 1979, Ellen Kuzwayo was named Woman of the Year by the Johannesburg newspaper The Star, and was nominated again in 1984.
+In 1987, she was awarded an honorary doctorate of Laws from the University of the Witwatersrand, the first black woman to receive an honorary degree from the university.
 She also awarded honorary doctorates by the University of Natal and the University of Port Elizabeth.
 She was awarded the Order of Meritorious Service by Nelson Mandela in 1999.

-A South African marine research ship was named after her, the Ellen Khuzwayo, was launched in 2007.
+A South African marine research ship was named after her, the Ellen Khuzwayo, launched in 2007.